tws101/docker-dst-server/README.md

  * 5GiB available disk space is recommended.
 Saves and config are small docker image is 4.3 Gigs.
  * CPU: 1 core per shard Recomended (can do higher tcik arte and player count).
 1 core per 2 shards is possible (keep tick rate and player count low).
  * Memory: 2GiB Memory per shard recommended (can do higher tcik arte and player count).
 2GiB Memory per shard is possible (keep tick rate and player count low).
+ * Path on Docker Host to hold the server config.
+User and Group ID 1000 is how the container will access the path so set your permssion on it accordingly.

 ### Start server

-Please create a path on host to hold the server config.
-User and Group ID 1000 is how the container will access the path so set your permssion on it accordingly.

 Please use docker compose to start the server.
 DST Standard
 [docker-compose](https://github.com/tws101/docker-dst-server/blob/master/docker-compose.yml)
-Island of Adventure
+DST Island of Adventure [docker-compose](https://github.com/tws101/docker-dst-server/blob/develop-island/docker-compose.yml)
-[docker-compose](https://github.com/tws101/docker-dst-server/blob/develop-island/docker-compose.yml)

 ### Stop server